 Dining Services offers several meal plans to meet the variety of needs of the campus community.
-First-year residential students can choose either the 14 or 19 meal plan.
-Our first year residential students are required to participate in one of these two meal plans.
-Upper-class students living in units without kitchens may choose between 19, 14 or 10 meal plans.
+First-year residential students are required to participate in a meal plan, choosing from either the 14 or 19 meal option.
+Returning students living in units without kitchens may choose between 19, 14 or 10 meal plans.
 For the convenience of upper-class residents with kitchens and off-campus students we offer a 5 meal plan to assist in meeting their dining needs.
 Residential students participating in the meal plan program may choose to eat in Hiden Hussey Commons or Regattas in the David Student Union.

-The Commons is located near Santoro Residence Hall offering casual, comfortable dining in a food court setting.
-The Commons serves breakfast, lunch and dinner Monday through Friday, and brunch and dinner on Saturday on Sunday.
-An expansive selection of entrees served buffet style with specialty self-service venues if offered.
+The Commons is located near Santoro Hall and offers casual, comfortable dining in a food court setting.
+The Commons serves breakfast, lunch and dinner Monday through Friday, and brunch and dinner on Saturday and Sunday.
+The Commons offers an expansive selection of entrees served buffet style with specialty self-service venues.

 Regattas, in the David Student Union, is an operation featuring a huge selection of menu choices.
-We serve lunch and dinner Monday through Friday and Brunch and dinner on Saturday and Sunday.
-Selections include: the grill making fresh hamburgers, make your own waffles with fresh fruit, breakfast all day, hot entrees and vegetables, extensive salad bars, three fresh made soups, pizza from our stone oven, pasta served to order and Mongolian Grill.
+We serve lunch and dinner Monday through Friday and brunch and dinner on Saturday and Sunday.
+Selections include: the grill, where fresh hamburgers are made; make your own waffles with fresh fruit; breakfast all day; multiple hot entrees and vegetables; extensive salad bars; three fresh made soups; pizza from our stone oven; pasta served to order; and Mongolian Grill.
 Finish the meal with a selection of fresh fruits, desserts or hand dipped ice cream with all the toppings.

 The Commons and Regattas offer an All You Care To Eat fare and daily vegetarian entrees and vegan selections.
-The David Student Union also houses several cash operations, Chick-fil-A, Sweet Street and The Bistro all serving their own signature menus.
+The David Student Union also houses several cash operations, including Chick-fil-A, Discovery Pizzeria, Discovery Grill, and Discovery Bistro, all serving their own signature menus.